utxostack/utxo-stack-doc/docs/branch-chain.md

 * Branch chain challenge contract
 * DA layer verification contract
 * Extended xUDT contract - universal user defined token (uUDT)

-## Customizing Branch Chains

-The Branch chain can be configured to allow cross-chain assets to be used as transaction fees.
-For example, in a BTC scaling scenario, using Bitcoin as transaction fee can provide a consistent user experience.